SACOG/SACSIM19/ilut_tools/quickAgg/README.md

 ### In ArcGIS Pro

-To use the tool in ArcGIS Pro, simply load the toolbox (TBX file) into an Arc GIS Pro project.
+To use the tool in ArcGIS Pro, simply load the toolbox (TBX file) into an Arc GIS Pro project, edit inputs accordingly, and run the tool.

 ### From a python interpreter

 1. Open model_topline_summary.py
 2. Edit the inputs accordingly (under the `__name__ == __main__` section of the script).
 3. Comment out all lines that refer to the `arcpy` library
+4. Run the tool.

 ## quickAgg Tool Outputs